 - The wetlands next to the black sand beach

-If the black sands weren’t already an attraction for most tourists, add giant green sea turtles (known as “honu” in Hawaiian) to that list.
-The turtles in the area come to the beach every day to eat (seaweed) and enjoy their siesta, basking in the sun.
+If the black sand wasn’t already an attraction, add giant green sea turtles (known as “honu” in Hawaiian) to that list.
+The turtles in the area come to the beach every day to eat (seaweed) and enjoy their sleep, basking in the sun.

 - Green turtles resting on the black sand beach